 Chamomile, a medicinal herb used for thousands of years and commonly found throughout the world as a tea has been shown to have sedative effects due to the flavonoid apigenin that binds to the benzodiazepine and GABA receptors within the brain.67 Traditionally chamomile has been used to help alleviate anxiety and improve insomnia by sedating the central nervous system.21, 22, 23, 24 Chamomile may also assist in normalising moods.25

-St John's Wort may inhibit the reuptake of GABA (which leads to increased GABA levels and GABA activity.75
+St John's Wort inhibits the reuptake of GABA, which leads to increased brain GABA levels and GABA activity.75

-Valerian is known to prevent or reduce the breakdown of GABA within the brain.
+Valerian, prevents and reduces the breakdown of GABA within the brain, thus leading to more stable levels.
 71, 72, 73, 74

-Kava inhibits noradrenaline (norepinephrine) uptake (too much noradrenaline causes you to feel like your are out of control and running around like a headless chook and leads to anxiety, panic attacks, schizophrenia, blood clots, hypertension, depression and elevated stress).59
+Kava Kava helps GABA bind to its receptors and increases the density of those receptors.
+76,77 It also inhibits noradrenaline (norepinephrine) uptake.
+Too much noradrenaline causes people to feel like they are out of control, which can lead to anxiety, panic attacks, schizophrenia, blood clots, hypertension, depression and elevated stress.59

-Glycine, another amino acid, may help with GABA function and alleviate anxiety and panic attacks by reducing the stimulatory effects of noradrenaline within the brain.17, 18 Glycine functions as a calming neurotransmitter within the nervous system and it does this by causing a relaxing effect when it binds to and activates the glycine receptors within the spinal cord.19 Glycine may also help alleviate insomnia due to its role as a relaxing neurotransmitter.20
+Glycine, is amino acid that helps improve GABA function and alleviate anxiety and panic attacks by reducing the stimulatory effects of noradrenaline within the brain.17, 18 L-Glycine functions as a calming neurotransmitter within the nervous system by causing a relaxing effect when it binds to and activates the glycine receptors within the spinal cord.19 Glycine may also help alleviate insomnia due to its role as a relaxing neurotransmitter.20

 Potassium is required to help stimulate the release of GABA within the brain.68 Potassium deficiency may be responsible for anxiety, depression and irritability.50, 55, 56, 57 Potassium may improve the quality of sleep and reduce the frequency of awakenings after the onset of sleep.58